Who do you keep information about?

 Why do you keep information about me?

-- Statutory requirements for processing planning applications e.g. land charges register
+- Statutory requirements for processing planning applications for example the land charges register

 - Investigating breaches of planning control